AI in Design & Marketing

 With AI:

-- Your organisation can create region-specific testimonials across five territories through an AI-driven approach that will be ready by tomorrow.
+• Your organisation can create region-specific testimonials across five territories using an AI-driven approach, which will be ready by tomorrow.

-- The onboarding library always remains updated through automation without needing human intervention.
+• The onboarding library is always updated through automation, eliminating the need for human intervention.

-AI video creation isn't just efficient.
+AI video creation isn’t just efficient; it’s also effective.
 AI technology is a key strategic tool that B2B businesses must implement when operating in competitive commoditised markets.
 There might be loopholes in every AI video creation tool.
 Still, these are being solved quickly, and the potential remains infinite for B2B brands.

 Final Thoughts

-AI serves as more than a novelty in video editing since it provides businesses with strategic competitive benefits.
+AI serves as more than a novelty in video editing, as it provides businesses with strategic competitive advantages.
 AI technology enables enterprises to achieve brand visibility through speed and customisation at scale, which was previously available only to Fortune 500 companies.

 AI powers the creation of successful viral videos and the delivery of customised video content worldwide as the central force behind modern video marketing systems.